 The 2021-2025 Our North Tyneside Plan (Council Plan) sets out the overall vision and policy context within which the Financial Plan and Budget are set.
-The Council Plan, "Building A Better North Tyneside", has five key themes - a thriving North Tyneside, a secure North Tyneside, a family-friendly North Tyneside, a caring North Tyneside, and a green North Tyneside.
-For each one there is a set of policy outcomes that the Authority is seeking to deliver as set out below.
+The Council Plan, "Building A Better North Tyneside", has five key themes as set out below;

+- A caring North Tyneside;

+- A secure North Tyneside;

+- A family-friendly North Tyneside;

+- A caring North Tyneside; and,

+- A green North Tyneside.